Wellness Resources

 Macy McCollister

 Hey everyone!
 My name is Macy McCollister.
 I am originally from Muscle Shoals, AL, and then went to The University of Alabama for undergrad.
 I love to cook and bake, my cat Mindy, and to spend time with friends and family.
-I have loved my time at USACOM so far and have personally experienced the value that South places on both community and faculty/student-led support.
+I have loved my time at Whiddon COM so far and have personally experienced the value that South places on both community and faculty/student-led support.
 This environment has helped me to both grow and now serve as a PEER supporter.
 I really look forward to extending that same support I needed coming into medical school to other classmates through this program.

 Nick Vester

 Hi all!
 I come from Dothan, AL, but have been living in Mobile for the last 10 years.
-I’m currently a M2, but prior to starting at the COM I was a Physician Assistant for 7 years in psychiatry.
+I’m currently a M3, but prior to starting at the Whiddon COM I was a Physician Assistant for 7 years in psychiatry.
 I loved working as part of the mental health team and plan to ultimately become a psychiatrist following med school.
 I wanted to join PEERS because I wanted to utilize my years of working in mental health and my desire to see us all thrive in a challenging part of all our lives.

 Mohammad Waqas

-My name is Mohammad, and I’m currently an M2.
+My name is Mohammad, and I’m currently an M3.
 I joined PEERS because I’ve seen first-hand the impact that mental health can have, and I want to help my classmates get through them and flourish.
 I’m excited to be part of a supportive, enthusiastic group of like-minded people who are committed to improving their comrades’ well-being.
 Outside of school, I enjoy walking, cycling, and reading Russian literature—my favorite novel is Alexander Kazbegi’s The Patricide!

 Matthew Westerfield